Claude Code Plugins

 • Verify against official docs

-• Test thoroughly before confirming
+• Test thoroughly before relying on it

-Community docs are a safety net for edge cases, not a primary reference!
+Superstitions are a safety net for edge cases, not a primary reference!

 Related Skills